uttamkollipara/TargetDocumentSearch/readme.md

 Usage

+>Clone the project and upload it into an Eclipse IDE
 >For Document Search - Right click on DocumentSearchMain.java -> RunAs - > Java Application.
 Inputs- enter the Search word and when asked select the type of search